How to Set Up Webhooks

 Think of it like a doorbell: instead of checking if someone is at the door every five minutes, the doorbell rings when someone arrives.

-Section titled “Creating a Webhook”- Go to Settings > Webhooks
+Section titled “Creating an Outgoing Webhook”- Go to Settings > Webhooks

 - Configure the webhook:

-- URL — The endpoint that will receive the data (provided by the external system)
+- Webhook URL — The endpoint that will receive the data (provided by the external system)

-- Created — When a new record is added
+- After record create — Only when a new record is added

-- Updated — When a record is modified
+- After record update — Only when an existing record is modified

-- Deleted — When a record is removed
+- After record delete — When a record is removed

 Testing Your Webhook

-Section titled “Testing Your Webhook”- After creating the webhook, click Send Test
+Section titled “Testing Your Webhook”- After creating the webhook, click the Send test icon next to it

 - Check the external system to confirm it received the data

-- If it did not work, verify the URL is correct and the external system is ready to receive POST requests
+- If it did not work, verify the URL is correct, your endpoint accepts POST, and (if set) the secret is being verified correctly

 What Gets Sent